January 15, 2026

 Definitions

-• Severe cost burdened – those households who spend more than half of their income on housing
+- Severe cost burden –spending more than half of household income on housing

-• Severely mortgage-burdened – owner-occupied households who spend at least 50% of the household income on homeowner costs or those households without any income
+- Severe mortgage burden – spending at least 50 percent of household income on homeowner costs or those households without any income

-• Worst-case needs – renter households that fall at or below 50 percent of the area median income, who face inadequate living conditions, and/or spend 50 percent or more of their income on ren
+- Worst-case needs – renter households that fall at or below 50 percent of the area median income, who face inadequate living conditions, and/or spend 50 percent or more of their income on rent